 The type and colour of the polish you use will depend on your personal interior tastes and the design of your home, whether you prefer a more natural-looking wood or a deep and darker shade to make a bold statement.

 Once you feel like you’re getting to the end of your parquet floor sanding process, the oiling or varnishing of your wood floor is a lengthy process that requires a ton of time but most of all patience.
 Oil, in particular, requires two coats of both a primer and finishing oil, with a period of 12 hours needed between each layer, as well as brushes, pads, cloths and other protective equipment being required.
 Be prepared for the two-day process of sealing your floor yourself, if you want to achieve a professional finish.

-While it may be tempting to sand a wood floor yourself to save costs, the preparation, wide range of equipment and days that are needed to get it right makes it a huge task to commit to.
+While it may be tempting to sand a wood floor yourself to save costs, it is a huge task to complete.
+The preparation, along with the wide range of equipment and days that are needed to get the job done correctly will take a large amount of time and effort.

-At Quicksand Flooring, our experts can visit your home or property and carry out the entire parquet floor sanding process in half the time and at a professional standard.
-By letting our team of experts do the job, you eliminate the risk of potentially damaging your floor beyond repair and can rest easy knowing the floor will be flawlessly finished.
+At Quicksand Flooring, our experts can carry out the entire parquet floor restoration process in half the time and at a professional standard.
+By letting our team of experts do the job, you eliminate the risk of potentially damaging your floor beyond repair and you can rest easy knowing the floor will be flawlessly finished.
 Get in touch with the Quicksand Flooring team today for a quote.